-Table 42 Policy Route: Add/Edit (Sheet 2 of 2)
+Table 42 Policy Route: Add/Edit

-LABEL DESCRIPTION
+LABEL DESCRIPTION Active Select Enable or Disable to activate or deactivate the policy route.
+Route Name Enter a descriptive name of up to 8 printable English keyboard characters, not including spaces.
+Source IP Address Enter the source IP address.
+Source Subnet Mask Enter the source subnet mask address.
+Protocol Select the transport layer protocol (TCP or UDP).
 Source Port Enter the source port number.
 Source MAC Enter the source MAC address.

-Source Interface Type the name of the interface from which the matched traffic is sent.
+Source Interface (ex: br0 or LAN1~LAN4) Type the name of the interface from which the matched traffic is sent.
 WAN Interface Select a WAN interface through which the traffic is sent.
 You must have the WAN interface(s) already configured in the Broadband screens.
 Apply Click Apply to save your changes.
 Cancel Click Cancel to exit this screen without saving.